The Howe duality and polynomial solutions for the symplectic Dirac operator: Decomposition of tensor products of finite dimensional representations and the Segal-Shale-Weil representation

-(the same is true for $L(\omega_{n-1}-\frac{3}{2}\omega_n)$ with $\tau_\lambda^{1}$ instead of $\tau_\lambda^{0}$.)
-In particular, the decomposition is direct and so the tensor product is completely reducible. \end{thm} Recall that the Verma modules $V(\mu)$ appearing in the previous decomposition are irreducible, i.e. equal to $L(\mu)$.
-In particular, they have no other singular vector than the highest weight one.
+In particular, the tensor product is completely reducible and the decomposition is direct. \end{thm} Recall that the simple modules appearing in this theorem have no singular vectors other than the highest weight ones.